sebassaras02/sebassaras02/README.md

 ## 🚀 About Me
-I'm a graduate student of Artificial Intelligence.
+I'm a Data Scientist with a MSc. in Artificial Intelligence.
 During my undergraduate studies, I fell into the world of the data.
 I started with data analysis, machine learning and so on.

 ## Profile summarize
-👩‍💻 I'm currently working on machine learning for Radioactive Particle Tracking Projects.
+👩‍💻 I'm currently working on a data consultancy company carrying out several projects which involve machine learning and MLOps.

-🧠 I'm currently learning Artificial Intelligence through a Master's degree.

-👯‍♀️ I'm looking to work on company, in order to be a data scientist.

-💬 Ask me about machine learning and GEANT4.
+💬 Ask me about machine learning, MLOps, GitHub Actions, and GEANT4.

 📫 How to reach me "sebitas.alejo@hotmail.com"